stu-the-ironman/Telefact---RSS-Broadcaster/readme.md

-# Telefact - Teletext Broadcaster
+# Telefact - Teletext RSS Broadcaster

 **Telefact** is a modern Teletext broadcaster that emulates classic Teletext services, displaying text-only news from RSS feeds and static pages.
 It uses a 40x24 Teletext format and allows for both dynamic and static page creation.
 You can customize the background, colors, and page behavior.